HadiCya/spinning_shapes/README.md

 # Make spinning 3D shapes in SDL2 and OpenGL

-Repository for 3D shapes in SDL2 and OpenGL blog post and video
+Repository for 3D shapes in SDL2 and OpenGL

 Guide/Explanation:
 https://hadicya.dev/part-1-make-spinning-3d-shapes-in-sdl2-and-opengl